LoyalPotato/commit-helper/README.md

 # Commit Msg Helper

-CLI tool to help you write consistent commits
+CLI tool to help you write consistent commits.

+It will create a message like:
+> [FEATURE][TICKET] Description

 ## Setup